-We calculate the net asset value per security for each the Funds at 4:00 p.m.
-Eastern Time on every Valuation Date.
+We calculate the net asset value per security for each the Funds on the Valuation Time.
 The prices are published daily in the mutual fund listings of most major newspapers in Canada.
 They are also shown on the Funds' website at www.rgpinvestissements.ca/en/.